About the DDAPR Project

 Open the dashboard by clicking the button below

-This visualization provides an overview of opioid prescriptions prescribed from 2005 to 2021.
-The data can be viewed by the number of days supply prescribed, refills written, and total prescriptions filled, all by provider specialty type.
-The dashboard also displays metrics on data availability and total prescription counts by year.
-Additional information surrounding the data can be found in the Methodology section.
+This visualization provides an overview of opioid prescriptions prescribed since 2005.
+The dashboard simultaneously displays metrics on data availability and total prescription counts by year with additional information found in the Methodology section.

 Resources